escreven/liveimport/comparison/README.md

 and use the phrase "in notebook" in the others.
 The `delta.py` definitions assign 99 to `common_int` and use the phrase "in delta.py" for the others.

-The notebooks do not import any symbols from `delta`, so naturally the lines we see in the **Print** output of both notebooks for these names are
+The notebooks do not import any names from `delta`, so naturally the lines we see in the **Print** output of both notebooks for these names are

 ```console